Mateo Kovačić: 2018–2020

+2021–2023

-Ahead of the 2021–22 season, Kovačić switched from his number 17 shirt to the number 8 shirt, most prominently worn by the club legend Frank Lampard.
-On 11 September 2021, he provided Romelu Lukaku with an assist and scored in a 3–0 victory over Aston Villa.
-In late October, Kovačić suffered an injury in training and then tested positive for COVID-19 upon recovery from it in early December.
-He returned to the team on 19 December, in a goalless draw with Wolverhampton Wanderers.
-On 2 January 2022, he initiated a comeback in a 2–2 home draw with Liverpool; he scored Chelsea's first goal while they were two goals down.
-He later won the Premier League Goal of the Month and the Chelsea Goal of the Season for this goal.
+On 11 September 2021, Kovačić provided Romelu Lukaku with an assist and scored in a 3–0 victory over Aston Villa.
+In late October, Kovačić suffered an injury in training and then tested positive for COVID-19 in early December.
+He returned to the team on 19 December, in a 0–0 draw with Wolverhampton Wanderers.
+On 2 January 2022, he initiated a comeback in a 2–2 home draw with Liverpool, in which he scored Chelsea's first goal while they were two goals down.
+He later won the Premier League Goal of the Month and the Chelsea Goal of the Year for this goal.
 Six days later, on 8 January, Kovačić captained Chelsea for the first time in a 5–1 victory over Chesterfield in the FA Cup.

-On 7 March 2023, Kovačić captained Chelsea in the Champions League round of 16, leading them to a 2–0 victory over Borussia Dortmund and into the quarter-finals.
-Four days later, on 11 March, Kovačić captained Chelsea again and scored the third goal in a Premier League 3–1 victory over Leicester City.
+On 7 March 2023, Kovačić captained Chelsea in the 2022–23 Champions League round of 16, leading them to a 2–0 victory over Borussia Dortmund and into the quarter-finals.
+Four days later, on 11 March, Kovačić captained Chelsea again and scored the third goal in a 3–1 victory over Leicester City in the 2022–23 Premier League.

+Manchester City

+On 27 June 2023, fellow Premier League club Manchester City announced the signing of Kovačić on a four-year deal.
+He became the third Croatian to sign for the club, after Vedran Ćorluka and Ante Palaversa.
+On 6 August, he made his competitive debut for the club against Arsenal in the FA Community Shield, which City lost 4–1 on penalties after a 1–1 draw.
+Kovačić won his first trophy at City on 16 August, as the Mancunian side defeated Sevilla 5–4 on penalties following a 1–1 draw in the 2023 UEFA Super Cup, with Kovačić scoring in the shootout.
+On 19 December 2023, Kovačić scored his first goal for Manchester City in a 3–0 FIFA Club World Cup semi-final win against Urawa Red Diamonds.

+In Manchester City's opening match of the 2024–25 Premier League season, Kovačić scored his second league goal for Manchester City as they beat his former club Chelsea 2–0 at Stamford Bridge.

 International career

+Youth career

+Kovačić appeared for the Croatia national team at various youth levels, debuting in May 2008 in an under-14 friendly match against Slovakia.
+Since 2011, he was a regular member of the under-19 and under-21 teams.